furk4neg3/MeldFlow/README.md

 ---

-## Wh*y* MeldFlow?
+## *Why* MeldFlow?

-MeldFlow (formerly “Multi‑Modal Analytics Platform”) gives you a clean, batteries‑included path from ****data → training → checkpoints → APIs****.
+MeldFlow (Multi‑Modal Analytics Platform) gives you a clean, batteries‑included path from ****data → training → checkpoints → APIs****.
 It supports missing modalities, configurable encoders, and a simple FastAPI service for low‑latency inference.

 ## Features